Skip to main content

 This influx of negative ions makes the neuron less likely to fire an electrical signal, effectively quieting brain circuits.
 Allopregnanolone acts as a powerful amplifier for this system.
 It attaches to a distinct site on the GABA-A receptor, making the receptor more sensitive to the GABA that is already present.
 This means that even with normal levels of GABA, the presence of allopregnanolone can produce a much stronger calming effect, easing the transition from wakefulness to sleep.

 This modulation has a direct impact on the quality and structure of sleep itself.
-Studies observing brain activity via electroencephalogram (EEG) have shown that allopregnanolone can alter in a beneficial way.
+Studies observing brain activity via electroencephalogram (EEG) have shown that allopregnanolone can alter sleep architecture in a beneficial way.
 It has been shown to reduce the time it takes to fall asleep, known as sleep latency.

 Furthermore, it appears to increase the amount of time spent in non-rapid eye movement (non-REMS) sleep, the deep, restorative phases of sleep where the body performs critical repair and memory consolidation processes.